Get in Touch

 Requirements

-• Experience with Windows Server administration, maintenance, and troubleshooting.
+• Competence in Windows Server administration, maintenance, and troubleshooting.

-• Experience with Windows Client administration, maintenance, and troubleshooting.
+• Competence in Windows Client administration, maintenance, and troubleshooting.

-• Experience with using Windows PowerShell to run commands and to create basic non-modularized scripts.
+• Experience using Windows PowerShell to execute commands and create basic, non-modularized scripts.

-Students who attend this training can meet the prerequisites by obtaining equivalent knowledge and skills through practical experience as a Windows System Administrator.
-Course 10961: Automating Administration with Windows PowerShell is strongly recommended to obtain prerequisite skills in Windows PowerShell.
+Participants can fulfill these prerequisites through hands-on experience as a Windows System Administrator.
+It is highly recommended to complete Course 10961: Automating Administration with Windows PowerShell to establish the necessary foundational skills in Windows PowerShell.

 21 Hours